engeir/volcano-cooking/README.md

 - Right now it **DOES NOT** support python3.7 and below.
 Consider changing the f-strings to be compatible with python3.7.
 - Combine paths with `os.join` instead of hard coded `/`
+- Make the `init` parameter represent the first year of the climate model, and adjust the created dates so that the first come in the year prior to `init`.

 ## Install